• A conversation with the electro artist and friend of SOMA Labs. Interview by Thomas Lundberg.

 Traditional underground scenes tended to be staunchly anti-commercial, anti-capitalistic and anti-consumerist.
 How can today's underground artist reconcile that spirit with the modern need for a social media presence and digital releases?

+By their works and deeds you shall know them.
+Capitalism is the system in which we all live and function.
+There are many excesses that need to be criticised, but I don't know of a better system.
 Today, social media is what radio, television and the press used to be.
 Where else should music listeners find out what we artists are doing, thinking or have to say?
 The only thing I see is the possibility to get in touch with interested people.
 Social media allows me to show interested people what I do.
 We seem to have to live with the negative effects.
 Anyone can put their opinion out into the world.
 Society has to evolve in dealing with it.
 I have hope.

 Anthony